diismunivpm/ClustEnergy_OpTool/README.md

 # Revision history
 - 29 February 2024, first version
 - 05 March 2024, debugging in the photovoltaic system sizing function
+- 31 October 2024, added flexible management of DHW production through DR strategies
+- 31 October 2024, added new DR strategy to manage aggregate loads according to price signal and centralized PV production

 # References
 - Mugnini, A., Polonara, F., Arteconi, A., 2021.
 Energy Flexibility of Clusters of Buildings: development of an assessment tool.
 Proceedings of Building Simulation 2021: 17th Conference of IBPSA, IBPSA, 167-174.